Recipe Overview

 Instructions

-- Taste and add more salt or red pepper flakes as desired.
+- Taste the salad, and add more salt or red pepper flakes as desired.
 Serve immediately or store in covered container in fridge.

 Can this recipe be baked?